docker/extensions-sdk/docs/tutorials/minimal-frontend-using-docker-cli.md

 To preview the extension in Docker Desktop, close and open the Docker Desktop Dashboard once the installation has completed.

-On the left menu, you should see a new tab with the name `Disk usage`.
-Click on it to load the main window that will run the javascript code, invoke the `docker system df` command, and render the results.
+On the left menu, you should see a new tab with the name `Docker VM info`.
+Click on it to load the main window and click the button to run the `docker info` command, and render the results.

 ![UI Extension](images/docker-cli-minimal-extension.png)